 Download the Shell Supplier Principles in your local language:

 Local development and global sources

 We often introduce local suppliers to global suppliers, which provides both parties with potential new business opportunities and the benefit of shared experience.
-In 2011 Shell sponsored a joint Nigeria-China supplier forum in Abuja, Nigeria, and held additional forums in India, China, and Mexico.
+Some of these introductions take place in Supplier Forums, which have been held over the last few years in locations such as Nigeria, China, India, and Mexico.

 We work to establish agreements with suppliers which allow us to share our respective expertise and build on innovative thinking.

 Other examples of effective relations with suppliers include those with the main contractors on our groundbreaking project to design and build a floating liquefied natural gas plant, Prelude FLNG.